ibexa/documentation-user/docs/content_management/preview_content_items.md

 !!! tip

-    In the content item preview screen, you can use a drop-down list to change site context by switching between [SiteAccesses](translate_content.md#siteaccess).
+    In the content item preview screen, you can use a drop-down list to change site context by switching between sites.
     You can also toggle through different screen widths to see how the content item is rendered on different devices.

 ![View toggler](page_builder_toolbar_devicestoggler.png "View toggler")